Critics scoff at UK govt claim of Brexit spending dividend

 - Amazon’s Alexa is now at home in new subdivisions, hotels

+May’s speech evoked a discredited claim by the pro-Brexit campaign in Britain’s 2016 EU membership referendum that leaving would save the country 350 million pounds a week, and that the money could be spent on health care instead.

+The amount Britain actually pays to be in the EU is about half that, while leaving carries economic costs as well as savings.
+For example, the U.K. has agreed to pay a 39 billion pound divorce bill to settle financial commitments it has made to the bloc.

-Yet the Royal College of Midwives chief executive Gill Walton said talk of a Brexit dividend was “misleading in the extreme” because “Brexit will cost us money, not save us anything.”
+Royal College of Midwives chief executive Gill Walton said talk of a Brexit dividend was “misleading in the extreme” because “Brexit will cost us money, not save us anything.”

+Britain’s state-funded health service, founded 70 years ago next month, is a source of national pride.
+But the system has been under mounting pressure, with demand from a growing, aging population rising faster than investment.
+Seasonal illnesses and an exodus of stressed medical staff led to thousands of canceled operations and long waits for ambulances and emergency treatment during the winter.